UjoQurius/ujoqurius.github.io/writeups/index.md

 ## [Vulnlab: Retro](../vulnlab/machines/Retro/)

-[Baby](../vulnlab/machines/Retro/)is a easy machine on [Vulnlab](https://www.vulnlab.com/).
+[Retro](../vulnlab/machines/Retro/) is a easy machine on [Vulnlab](https://www.vulnlab.com/).
 It involves some password guessing, provides a interesting insight into pre-created domain computer accounts and how to abuse them and ends with a ESC1 Active Directory Certificate Services abuse.

 <br>